glagolj/gg-blog/_posts/2022-03-14-second-order-roulette.markdown

 produced a lot of intriguing curves that I will slowly share on this blog.

+As an introduction on how gear-in-hoop-in-wheel works I can offer [my video][my-youtube-gears] with simulated cogs, or the same setup with [wild gears on paper][spirographicart-youtube].

 About naming: [Roulette][wolfram-roulette] is a general term for rolling a curve on top of another